adgellida/windowspackages/README.md

 Then do these basics steps:

-1. Install [Chocolatey](https://github.com/adgellida/windowspackages/blob/master/installchocolatey_cmd.bat) with admin rights.
+1. Install [Chocolatey](https://github.com/adgellida/windowspackages/blob/master/installChocolateyCmd.bat) with admin rights.

-2. Run [MULTITINSTALL.ps1](https://github.com/adgellida/windowspackages/blob/master/MULTIINSTALL.ps1) with admin rights.

-3. Go to [chocolatey user scripts](https://github.com/adgellida/windowspackages/tree/master/chocolatey%20user%20scripts) and run:

-3.1. chocolatey run scripts - to run commands on choco with admin rights.
+2. Modify [MultiInstall.ps1](https://github.com/adgellida/windowspackages/blob/master/MultiInstall.ps1) and run it with admin rights.

-3.2. chocolatey update all - update the packages (only) installed with admin rights.
+3. If you want to upgrade the packages installed by chocolatey run [upgradeChocoPackages.ps1](https://github.com/adgellida/windowspackages/blob/master/upgradeChocoPackages.ps1)

 Important
 =============================================
 * It hasn't been tested 100% yet.
 Give feedback!
-* If you want to know how to download Windows and a few things more go [here](https://github.com/adgellida/windowspackages/blob/master/windows%20tutorial.md).
+* If you want to know how to download Windows and a few things more go [here](https://github.com/adgellida/windowspackages/blob/master/windowsTutorial.md).

 TO DO
 =============================================